eventnetusa/eventnet/src/_vip/humana.md

 content_section:
   - text_block_markdown: >-
-      **EventNetUSA's experiential vehicles and trailers are ready to be customized for your brand needs.
+      **EventNetUSA's experiential vehicles and trailers are ready to be customized and branded for your needs.
 Units are available for purchase or lease.&nbsp;**
     single_image_block:
       single_image_path: